Kitware/candela/app/resonant-laboratory/general_purpose/README.md

 About this folder
 =================

-The stuff in here is strange voodoo; the javascript code in here is actually used directly in several places, including (but not limited to):
+There's some strange voodoo going on in here; the javascript code in this directory is actually used directly in several places, including (but not limited to):

 - in the browser on the client
 - on the server via PyExecJS